 - Sweetened condensed milk has the water content evaporated out so fewer ice crystals form.
 It also acts as a sweetener.
 The thick syrup also softens the ice cream and makes it easier to scoop.
 You can use regular, low-fat, or fat-free sweetened condensed milk.

-See the recipe card for quantities.
+See the printable recipe card below for quantities and a full list of ingredients.

-Add the mango mixture to the whipped ice cream batter, and mix with an electric beater until the fruit puree is well combined.
+- Add the mango mixture to the whipped ice cream batter, and mix with an electric beater until the fruit puree is well combined.

-Pour the ice cream mixture from the large mixing bowl into a bread loaf tin or freezer-safe container.
+- Pour the ice cream mixture from the large mixing bowl into a bread loaf tin or freezer-safe container.
 Smooth out the ice cream with a wooden spoon.

 - Serve it on Crispy Buttermilk Waffles or Buttermilk Sheet Pan Pancakes.

-- Add in some shredded coconut
+- Stir in some shredded coconut or chopped nuts.

 - Make a mango milkshake by only freezing the ice cream base for a couple of hours.